cmprc/focus/README.md

 # focus
-It's just a website made for fun
+Just a website made for fun